 Avoid regular WD-40, use the silicone version.
 The regular stuff doesn’t coat, it merely displaces water.

 Here’s a useful tip for those residing near saltwater: regularly apply silicone spray on engine and jet pump areas.
-Repeat this process annually, allowing it to air dry for 15 minutes each time, and your jet ski will maintain its appearance for years!
+Repeat this process annually, allowing it to air dry for 15 minutes each time, and your PWC will maintain its appearance for years!

 Please consider getting a shrink wrapping job done to your PWC.
-Shrinking wrapping keeps the PWC in a perfect condition; snow and rain won’t affect it.
+Shrinking wrapping keeps the PWC in near perfect condition; snow and rain won’t affect it.

 Trailer Care Tips